rsdavis/blog-svelte/articles/dealing-with-the-visual-viewport/article.md

 ---
-date: '2020-06-30'
+date: '2020-07-03'
-tagline: The nitty gritty details
+tagline: Viewports within viewports
 ---

 # Dealing with the visual viewport

 You're familiar with the viewport, the Javascript API that enables client code to access the dimensions of the browser window.
-But, what if I told you that inside that viewport, there is another viewport?
+But, inside of that viewport, there is another viewport!
 It goes undetected most of the time.
 You don't even think about it until you test your site on a mobile device, and the virtual keyboard starts moving content everywhere.
 Then its time to start thinking about nested viewports.

 ## A bit of history

 First, there was the "layout viewport."
 This viewport decides the layout of the page content so that every time the viewport changes, the content of the page gets moved and possibly rerendered.
-However, introducing new CSS and running Javascript every time the viewport changes cost CPU cycles and can disrupt the smooth user experience.
-On the desktop, this doesn't happen too often.
-But on mobile, the layout viewport would change every time a small taskbar popped up, or the keyboard opened.
+You have likely noticed this by resizing the browser window and watching content jump around the page.
+Its not a great user experience, but then again, desktop users are not constantly resizing their browsers.
+With a mobile device, on the other hand, taskbars and the keyboard are constantly transitioning in and out of view.
+If the browser were to alter the layout viewport during each keyboard or taskbar animation frame, it would be a horrible experience.

-Apple decided that paying the cost of a layout change on a dynamic, mobile view was too costly.
+At some point during mobile browser development, it was decided that triggering a layout change is simply too costly for a smooth mobile experience.
 Instead of changing the dimensions of the page, components native to the mobile environment will either appear over the page content or simply move it off the screen.
 Of course, allowing the browser to shift and cover content without giving the page creator any opportunity to run adjustments is great for performance, but creates a nightmare developer experience and limits application design.

 ## The visual viewport